Business Rules and Scenarios¶

 ;two scenarios, respectively labelled A and B, for the same recommendation type.

-The parameters of the A/B test deterministically characterizes whether a given user belongs to group A or to group B, and the probability of belonging to group A.
+The parameters of the A/B test deterministically characterizes whether a given user belongs to group A or to group B,

 then any ab_test